srl-labs/containerlab-workshop-ch/10-basics/README.md

 quit
 ```

-Connect to the SR-SIM node using the conatiner name or its IP address (note that the IP might be different in each lab):
+Connect to the SR-SIM node using the container name or its IP address (note that the IP might be different in each lab):

 ```bash
 ssh admin@clab-basic-srsim